 “HIV criminalization” refers to the use of criminal law to penalize alleged, perceived, or potential HIV exposure; alleged nondisclosure of a known HIV-positive status prior to sexual contact (including acts that do not risk HIV transmission); or non-intentional HIV transmission.
 Sentencing in HIV criminalization cases sometimes involves decades in prison or requires sex offender registration, often in instances where no HIV transmission occurred or was extremely unlikely.

-California Legislation regarding HIV
+Current Legislation regarding HIV

 How to co-sponsor REPEAL Discrimination Act 2017